 - The County will not fund current operations from the proceeds of borrowed funds. - The County will confine long-term borrowing and capital leases to capital improvements, projects, or equipment that cannot be financed from current financial resources. - The County will analyze market conditions prior to debt issuance to determine the most advantageous average life.
 When financing capital improvements, or other projects or equipment, the County will repay the debt within a period not to exceed the expected useful life of the project or equipment.
-Debt related to equipment ancillary to a construction project may be amortized over a period less than that of the primary project. - The County will not use swaps (i.e. interest rate exchange agreements) as a method of financing debt until such time as the Board of Supervisors adopts a specific policy on swap practices. - The County will attempt to repay debt using a level principal repayment structure. - The County may, at its discretion, on a project-by-project basis, subject to a public hearing of the Board on the proposed financing if applicable, use alternative financing mechanisms to the issuance of general obligation (GO) bonds that require a referendum.
-These alternative financing mechanisms include, but are not limited to: the Virginia Public School Authority (VPSA), the Virginia Resources Authority (VRA), revenue bonds (for revenue supported activities), lease revenue bonds, certificates of participation, letters of credit, commercial paper, private placements, lease purchase agreements, master lease agreement, additional appropriation-based financing or other financing mechanisms that may be created.
-The policy is to use these financing mechanisms for total project costs as follows:
+Debt related to equipment ancillary to a construction project may be amortized over a period less than that of the primary project. - The County will not utilize swaps (i.e., interest rate exchange agreements) as a method of financing debt until such time as the Board of Supervisors adopts a specific policy on swap practices. - The County will attempt to repay debt using a level principal repayment structure. - The County may, at its discretion, on a project-by-project basis, subject to a public hearing of the Board on the proposed financing if applicable, use alternative financing mechanisms to the issuance of general obligation (GO) bonds that require a referendum.
+Instances where the use of alternative financing mechanisms may be appropriate include but are not limited to projects that have a short useful life and are replaced frequently, such as information technology software, equipment, and vehicles; projects that are supported by a revenue source such as the Landfill; instances where the timing of voter referendum is not feasible to begin a project; and for purchase and/or construction of government administration buildings.
+These alternative financing mechanisms include but are not limited to: the Virginia Public School Authority (VPSA), the Virginia Resources Authority (VRA), revenue bonds (for revenue supported activities), lease revenue bonds, certificates of participation, letters of credit, commercial paper, private placements, lease purchase agreements, master lease agreement, additional appropriation-based financing or other financing mechanisms that may be created.
+The policy is to use debt financing in general for total project costs of a minimum of \$200,000 and above. - The County will explore the cost effectiveness of issuing refunding bonds when market conditions are such that a minimum of 3% net present value savings in debt service payments will be achieved unless circumstances exist that creates additional benefits to the County such as the elimination of burdensome covenants. - The County may assist other governmental agencies and volunteer fire and rescue companies within the geographic boundaries of the County through a revolving loan program.
+These loans will bear interest at the AAA/Aaa tax exempt rate at the time the loan is approved by the Board.
+Such loans will be made from and remain an asset of the General Fund. - The County will annually calculate target debt ratios and include those ratios in the review of financial trends. - The County's debt capacity shall be maintained within the following primary goals: - Annual debt issuance guideline will be set at \$250 million beginning with FY 2022 through FY 2024, and \$260 million for FY 2025, to be reviewed by the Board in FY 2025.